kouji-dev/pages/requirements/WORKFLOW.md

    - Select the next priority task
    - Start a new branch for the new task

+**Note**:

-**Note**: Backlog updates should be done in step 8 (before committing) so they are included in your commit.
-This keeps the backlog and code changes synchronized in the same commit.
+- Backlog updates should be done in step 9 (after ensuring code compiles) so they are included in your commit
+- This keeps the backlog and code changes synchronized in the same commit
+- Code compilation is verified in step 8 before updating the backlog

 ---